EtherealEngine/etherealengine-docs/docs/3_concepts/1_projects_api.md

 - `assets/` is where files uploaded from the editor will be uploaded to

-- `public/` is for hosting public assets, these will be served from the client
+- `src/` is where code assets can be served from

+- `tests/` is where test files can be run

 - `sceneName.scene.json` is a scene file